 The Company is a fully-integrated real estate investment trust which focuses primarily on ownership, operation, development and redevelopment of supermarket-anchored shopping centers in nine mid-Atlantic and New England states.
-At March 31, 2008, the Company had a portfolio of 119 operating properties totaling approximately 12.0 million square feet of gross leasable area ("GLA"), including 109 wholly-owned properties comprising approximately 10.8 million square feet and ten properties owned in joint venture comprising approximately 1.2 million square feet.
-At March 31, 2008, the portfolio of wholly-owned properties was comprised of (i) 99 "stabilized" properties (those properties at least 80% leased and not designated as "development/redevelopment" properties at March 31, 2008, with an aggregate of 9.6 million square feet of GLA, which were approximately 96% leased, (ii) five development/redevelopment properties with an aggregate of 859,000 square feet of GLA, which were approximately 96% leased, (iii) four non-stabilized properties with an aggregate of 296,000 square feet of GLA, which are presently being re-tenanted and which were approximately 74% leased, and (iv) one property held for sale with an aggregate of 78,000 square feet of GLA, which was 100% leased.
-Of the ten properties with an aggregate of 349,000 square feet of GLA, which was 68% leased.
-The entire 119 property portfolio was approximately 92% leased at March 31, 2008; the 108 property "stabilized" portfolio (including wholly-owned and in joint venture) was approximately 96% leased at that date.
-The Company also owns approximately 338 acres of land parcels a significant portion of which are under development.
-In addition, the Company has a 49% interest (increased to 76.3% effective April 1, 2008) in an unconsolidated joint venture which owns a single-tenant office property in Philadelphia, Pennsylvania.
+At June 30, 2008, the Company had a portfolio of 119 operating properties totaling approximately 12.0 million square feet of gross leasable area ("GLA"), including 109 wholly-owned properties comprising approximately 10.8 million square feet and ten properties owned in joint venture comprising approximately 1.2 million square feet.
+The entire 119 property portfolio was approximately 92% leased at June 30, 2008; the 109 property "stabilized" portfolio (including properties wholly-owned and in joint venture) was approximately 96% leased at that date.
+The Company also owns approximately 382 acres of land parcels a significant portion of which are under development.
+In addition, the Company has a 76.3% interest (increased from 49.0% effective April 1, 2008) in an unconsolidated joint venture which owns a single-tenant office property in Philadelphia, Pennsylvania.